-A relevant example is shown in figure 12, an illustration from a decoration above the Torah shrine of the synagogue at Dura Europos, built two centuries after the probable composition of ApAb.
-It is the "earliest known depiction of the hand of God in either Jewish or Christian art."193 Isaac, depicted behind the scene of his near sacrifice and clad in white clothing marked with reddish clavi, 194 is shown entering behind the veil of a tent sanctuary at the top of Mount Moriah.
-195 This reading is supported by Jewish and early Christian texts suggesting that, in the Akedah, Isaac literally died, ascended to heaven, and was resurrected.
-196 Note that the scene could be equally well interpreted as a ritual simulating death, resurrection, and ascent to heaven, such as what may have been experienced by worshippers at Dura Europos.
-The disembodied hand, a visualization of God's body in "pars pro toto" 198 (that is, the part shown representing all the rest) and of His heavenly utterance from behind the veil (that is, the bat $k\bar{o}l^{199}$ ), is shown above the scene of the arrested sacrifice and to the immediate left of the tent sanctuary.200
+A relevant example is shown in Figure 11, an illustration from a decoration on the Torah shrine of the synagogue at Dura Europos, built two centuries after the probable composition of ApAb.
+It is the "earliest known depiction of the hand of God in either Jewish or Christian art."199 Isaac, depicted behind the scene of his near sacrifice and clad in white clothing marked with reddish clavi, 200 is shown entering behind the veil of a tent sanctuary at the top of Mount Moriah.201 This reading is supported by Jewish and early Christian texts suggesting that, in the Akedah, Isaac literally died, ascended to heaven, and was resurrected.202 Note that the scene could be equally well-interpreted as a ritual simulating death, resurrection, and ascent to heaven, such as what seems to have been experienced by worshippers at Dura Europos.203 The disembodied hand, a visualization of God's body in "pars pro toto" 204 (i.e., the part shown representing all the rest) and of His heavenly utterance from behind the veil (i.e., the bat $k\bar{o}l^{205}$), is shown above the scene of the arrested sacrifice and to the immediate left of the tent sanctuary.
+206